Gravity as Quantum Entanglement Force: Entanglement and dark energy

 \section{Entanglement and dark energy}

-In \cite{myDE}, we suggested that a cosmic causal horizon with a radius $R_h\sim O(H^{-1})$ has a kind of thermal energy $E_{h}\sim T_h S_h\propto R_h$, and this energy is the dark energy.
-Here $H$ is the Hubble parameter, $T_h$ is the horizon temperature, and $S_h$ is its entropy.
+In Ref. \citenum{myDE}, we suggested that a cosmic causal horizon with a radius $R_h\sim O(H^{-1})$ had a kind of thermal energy $E_{h}\sim T_h S_h\propto R_h$, and that this energy was the dark energy.
+Here, $H$ is the Hubble parameter, $T_h$ is the horizon temperature, and $S_h$ is its entropy.
 To be specific, we considered the entanglement energy $E_{ent}$ associated with the cosmic event horizon for $E_{h}$.
-(Similar suggestions based on the Verlinde's idea~\cite{Li:2010cj,Zhang:2010hi,Wei:2010ww,Easson:2010av} appeared recently.)
+(Similar suggestions based on the Verlinde's idea ~\cite{Li:2010cj,Zhang:2010hi,Wei:2010ww,Easson:2010av} have appeared recently.)
+Our theory can be easily extended with other cosmic horizons, such as apparent horions.

-In this chapter we will redo the calculation in \cite{myDE} except that we integrate Eq. (\ref{entenergy}) on the horizon surface instead of the radial direction.
-We will see that this gives a factor 2 smaller $E_{ent}$ than that in \cite{myDE}.
+In this section, we will redo the calculation in Ref. \citenum{myDE} except that we integrate Eq. (\ref{entenergy}) on the horizon's surface instead of in the radial direction.
+We will see that this gives an $E_{ent}$ that is a factor 2 smaller than that Ref. \citenum{myDE}.